Road Map for Graduate Study: A Guide for Prospective Graduate Students

 1. Now it is time to make sure you have current application materials.
 You will most likely access applications on the web, but some graduate schools may still prefer that you send part or all of the application via regular mail.
 Having reviewed the information on your spreadsheet, you should be generally familiar with the deadlines you will need to meet for your applications.

 2. Make sure to verify the requirements for admissions interviews (if applicable) and to revisit the interview deadlines for each option (you should already have some of this information on your research spreadsheet.)
 You should also have a general sense of why you are interested in a specific graduate program and that specific school.
-For instance, you should be able to express why you want to earn a master's of science in education with a concentration in higher education as opposed to early childhood education.
+For instance, you should be able to express why you want to earn a master's of science in education with a concentration in higher education as opposed to early childhood education or if a dual master's degree might be more up your alley.

 3. If you have not already done so, start thinking about who you will ask to write letters of recommendation for you.
 If you are applying to several schools, be sure to have more than one or two individuals selected.
 If they are going to do a good job for you, they will need time to work on their recommendations.
 A good rule of thumb is: One person could probably do two or three recommendations.
 Once you have selected those you would like to use, contact them and get their approval.